Antoniny, Ukraine

+Geography

+The settlement is located in the eastern part of the historical region of Podillia, to the west of Starokostiantyniv.

 History

 In the 1870s, the Neo-baroque Antoniny Palace was built in Antoniny by Austrian architects Fellner & Helmer for the noble Sanguszko and Potocki families.
 However, it was burned to the ground in a fire set by Bolsheviks in August 1919, and only the palace service buildings remain.

+In June 1919 the village was a site of battles, in which the 3rd Iron Division of the Ukrainian People's Army together with the 1st Infantry Regiment of Ukrainian Sich Riflemen defeated Bolshevik forces.

 In February 1930 the village was the centre of a quickly defeated anti-Soviet Union revolt.

 Until 18 July 2020, Antoniny belonged to Krasyliv Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Khmelnytskyi Oblast to three.
 The area of Krasyliv Raion was merged into Khmelnytskyi Raion.

 Until 26 January 2024, Antoniny was designated urban-type settlement.
 On this day, a new law entered into force which abolished this status, and Antoniny became a rural settlement.